About the Butterflyway Rangers

 The goal of the Butterflyway Project is to establish habitat for local bees and butterflies in communities throughout the country.
 Each Ranger is tasked with organizing a small local team to help them plant at least a dozen pollinator patches.
 To find out if there is a Ranger in your community, please email email@example.com.

-Benefits of being a Ranger
+Being a Ranger

 Selection process and timeline